 Another way to de-bloat is to do a castor oil pack.
 Legend (and anecdotal evidence) has it that this simple home remedy helps move everything through the liver and gut, heals inflammation, improves circulation, makes you more regular, and aids lymphatic function.
 A naturopath told me about this, and it has seriously changed my life.

-Important: You’re not supposed to do a castor oil pack if you’re pregnant or menstruating.
-During the pre-menstrual period, cramps are totally fine, though.
+Important: You're not supposed to do a castor oil pack if you're pregnant or menstruating.
+During the premenstrual period cramps, they are totally fine, though.
 If your periods are irregular, you might even find doing occasional castor oil packs can help them become more consistent.

 Supplies needed

-- Flannel – you can cut up a piece of clean flannel, wool or cotton, or buy one like this and cut it.
-You’ll need a small square big enough to cover either your abdomen or your liver area.
-I usually go with a 5″x5″ piece.
+—Flannel - you can cut up a piece of clean flannel, wool, or cotton, or buy one like this and cut it into a square big enough to cover either your abdomen or liver area.
+(I usually go with a 5" x 5" piece.)

 Instructions

-1. Set up your towel underneath where you’ll sit or lay: on a couch, on the floor, in a bed or chair, etc.
+1. Set up your towel underneath where you'll sit or lay: on the couch, floor, bed, or chair.

 2. Turn on your heating pad (medium heat is good) or get your hot water bottle ready.

-4. Lie down on the towel(s) and place the flannel square over the affected area.
+4. Lie down on the towel(s) and place the castor oil-saturated side of the flannel square over the affected area.
 You can either put it over your abdomen or over your liver (just below your right breast).
 Fold over any extra fabric.

 5. Place the plastic wrap or plastic bag over the flannel, ensuring all the flannel and oil are covered.

-7. Remove the pack and gently set aside on a sink, bathtub or towel.
+7. Remove the pack and gently set it aside on a sink or towel.

 8. I usually do a castor oil pack right before I’m going to take a shower, but you can clean the area with water and a bit of baking soda to remove the oil.

-My naturopath recommended doing a castor oil pack 3 consecutive nights/week (for up to a month) during intense periods of bloating.
+My naturopath recommended doing a castor oil pack three consecutive nights/week (for up to a month) during intense periods of bloating.

-Right now I do them 2 nights/week twice a month, and I’m sure I feel a difference the days after I do one!
+Right now, I do them two nights/week twice a month, and I'm sure I feel a difference the days after I do one!
 I wake up with more energy and definitely feel less bloated and lighter.

 Have you ever done a castor oil pack?
 What did you think?

-This post was medically reviewed by Dr. Kimberly Langdon, M.D., a university-trained obstetrician/gynecologist with 19-years of clinical experience.
-Learn more about Hello Glow’s medical review board here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.
+This post was medically reviewed by Dr. Kimberly Langdon, M.D., a university-trained obstetrician/gynecologist with 19 years of clinical experience.
+Learn more about Hello Glow's medical reviewers here.
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.